-Concepts within Unit #3 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Sound 2.8A, 28B Construct an explanation to explain the cause-and-effect relationship of how sound energy can make matter vibrate, and vibrating matter can make sound.
+Concepts within Unit #3 Success Criteria for this Concept Link to TEKS Students can Concept #1: Sound Construct an explanation to explain the cause-and-effect relationship of how 2.8A, 28B sound energy can make matter vibrate, and vibrating matter can make sound.
 Construct an explanation to explain how sound energy is used in everyday life.
-Competency 3: Energy Concept #2: Communicating with Sound 2.8C Use tools and materials and the cause-and-effect relationship of sound and vibrations to design and build a device that uses sound to communicate over a distance.
+Concept #2: Communicating with Sound Use tools and materials and the cause-and-effect relationship of sound and 2.8C vibrations to design and build a device that uses sound to communicate over a distance.